University of Wisconsin Experimental College: Rise

 As freshmen struggled with the Athenian curriculum, he reverted to classification by academic discipline and offered companion texts in the field of the current work studied.
 In their dorms, the college students were known for their lack of respect for property, with three times the breakage in dorm assets than the rest of the university.
 Meiklejohn saw this as desirable and indicative of abetting nonconformity, and did not attempt to curb it.
 Meiklejohn had full reign over the college, so the university and its disciplinary proceedings could not intervene.
 Upon their exit two years later, students transferred to a number of Ivy League and prominent state universities.
 By this time, the college was known throughout the nation and Europe.

 The college was reputed to be a radical institution.
 A judge presiding over a case involving three students in a socialist march declared the school "a hotbed of radical activity".
 Meiklejohn bemoaned this characterization of his school and blamed the college's media prominence for disproportionate coverage of an avant-garde minority.
 Two such cases included a former student who announced his Communist Party gubernatorial bid from jail, and another who organized a labor march with the college's students that ended in a face-off described as "bearded 'Experimenters'" against varsity athletes "bent on 'smashing the heads of the Reds'".
 The Experimental College students acted differently from those of the rest of the university.
-They grew beards, wore their hair long, carried an air of apathy conspicuously, and did not tend as meticulously to their outward presentation.
+They grew beards, wore their hair long, carried an air of conspicuous apathy, and did not tend as meticulously to their outward presentation.
 They developed a tradition of wearing dark blue blazers with pearl gray trim, emblazoned with the owl of Athena, worn in the "spirit of fellowship" and to set the college apart from the university.
 Many of the advisers (including Meiklejohn) were indeed progressive-minded activists.

 Despite their stereotypical "queerness", The Daily Cardinal reported in 1930 that a majority of Experimental College students participated in sport, and that a number joined intramural teams, pledged for Greek life, and joined campus clubs.
 However, the students abnormally read an average of 16 non-assigned books each semester and had an average of "only two dates a month", which the paper considered abnormal amid hints of homosexuality.
 As these claims became widespread, Meiklejohn imported psychiatrist Frankwood Williams from New York to study the students' sexual habits.
 He found the students to be "warped and twisted" as "normal for ... their age", praised the program for aiding their psychosexual growth where others inhibit, and concluded that the advisers made the students subservient to their demands even as they spoke in praise of student autonomy.